-This course is a continuation of Poetry Writing III with emphasis on refining skills and revising poems.
+This course is a continuation of Poetry Writing III, building on the practices of reading, discussing, writing, critiquing, revising, and refining.
+A strong, submission-ready final portfolio and personal poetics statement is the goal.
 (Prerequisite: CRWR311)

 CRWR421 Playwriting IV (3 credits)